Russia continues to lobby and to support local production

 – you already have a basis for next step and for the needed changes

-If not – may be it is a time to search one and find local representative.
-Feel free to ask us for assistance 😉
+If not – maybe it is a time to search one and find a local representative.
+Feel free to ask us for assistance

-In whatever situation you would find yourself – there is a need to adapt and change according to the current economical and political situation.
+In whatever situation you would find yourself – there is a need to adapt and change according to the current economic and political situation.
 Below we just point few thoughts and tricks, already used effectively by some international vendors in Russia.
-We will not name anybody in confidentional purposes, but will be glad to discuss your company situation and needs on individual basis.
+We will not name anybody for confidential purposes but will be glad to discuss your company situation and needs on an individual basis.

 It is still a key thing for the Russian customer.
-Ruble has falled down almost twice vs USD and Euro since 2014.
+The ruble has fallen down almost twice vs USD and Euro since 2014.
 Prices go up accordingly.
-Currency rates are still very unstable and in many cases it is the biggest restraining purchase factor.
+Currency rates are still very unstable and in many cases, it is the biggest restraining purchase factor.
 Consider the opportunity to fix the Ruble prices or exchange rate.
-Search opportunities to decrease expenses (stock, logistics, marketing) – to offer better deal to your clients.
+Search opportunities to decrease expenses (stock, logistics, marketing) – to offer a better deal to your clients.

 • LOCAL ASSEMBLY or PRODUCTION

-BTW Laws Exceptions: If you produce in Russia – you might be considered as local producer!
+BTW Laws Exceptions: If you produce in Russia – you might be considered as a local producer!

 • LOCAL STOCK

-That’s all about winning in fromt of the competitors, mostly international.
+That’s all about winning in front of the competitors, mostly international.
 For many areas, having the product available right now is important for customers.
-In Russia we even have a very btypical dialog: «-When do you need it? -Yesterday!».
-Having goods available in stock put you a one step higher vs competitors.
+In Russia, we even have a very typical dialog: «-When do you need it? -Yesterday!».
+Having goods available in stock put you a one-step higher vs competitors.

-Nobody argue that is is not easiest time now!
-But from another hand big decisions are often made in difficult circumstances.
+Nobody argues that is is not the easiest time now!
+But from another hand, big decisions are often made in difficult circumstances.
 We suggest to think positive and to use the current situation in Russia to achieve even bigger success in such a huge market.